The Wedding & Honeymoon Guide to Nuku’alofa

 Eloping in the South Pacific is a dream for many.
 However, getting married in Nuku’alofa does pose some hurdles for couples from overseas wishing to get married in The Kingdom.

 For couples who are both non-citizens of Tonga, you must reside in Tonga for at least one month before applying for a marriage license.
 Once this condition has been met, both parties of the couple must apply to get married to the Principal Immigration Officer to get permission to marry in Tonga.
-Once that process is complete (usually after two to three days), the Immigration Office in Tonga will request a number of legal documents including an affidavit stating you have no criminal record.
-On top of that, there’s a fee of around TOP$345.
+Only after that process is complete (usually after two to three days), the Immigration Office in Tonga will request some legal documents including an affidavit stating you have no criminal record.
+On top of that, there’s a fee of a few hundred Pa’anga.
 See more details at How to Organise Your Wedding in Tonga.

 There is a legal act in process in the Tongan Government aiming to change some of these conditions for couples wishing to elope in Tonga.
 We will keep this article updated when appropriate.